Tips, Tricks + Tools For Healthy Hair Growth

 • Deep condition your hair once to twice a month with a hair mask.

-• Oil and massage your scalp once a month with Sweet Organic Almond Oil, Rosemary Oil or Coconut Oil for at least 5 minutes and let it sit for about a minimum of 30 minutes- be sure to wash your hair a minimum of 3 times after you use oil because if you don’t you will have greasy hair for the rest of the day.
+• Oil and massage your scalp once a month with sweet organic almond oil, rosemary oil, or coconut oil for at least 5 minutes.
+Let it sit for a minimum of 30 minutes.
+Be sure to wash your hair at least 3 times afterward—if you don’t, you will have greasy hair for the rest of the day!

 • Double or triple wash your hair with shampoo on hair wash day and make sure you massage your scalp when washing your hair with your finger tips not nails.

-• Avoid putting your hair in a tight bun everyday - it is best to do it once in awhile
+• Avoid putting your hair in a tight bun every day.
+It’s best to save this style for once in a while.

-• Eat salmon, fish, trout of anything that has omega-3
+• Eat salmon, fish, trout, or anything rich in omega-3s.

-• I know this is a lot, and you don’t have to try everything, but it's a good way to find what works for you.
-Give it a try and let me know how it goes at danea@ellxi.com!
+• I know this is a lot of information, and you don’t have to try everything at once!
+It’s all about finding what works best for you.
+Give a few of these a try and let me know how it goes at danea@ellxi.com!
 You can also book a hair wash with me.
-Until next time <3

 Next